faisaldarbar/faisaldarbar.github.io/_posts/2025-07-03-writing-with-ai-assistance.md

 ---

-How many mistakes did you make in life?
+How many mistakes have you made in life?
 Countless, right?

 Here is one mistake we all tend to make as new writers.